 8. Choose a hosting service for your podcast

-Now that your first episode is recorded and edited, you need to find a home for your podcast.
-There are plenty of hosting services for podcasts out there.
-Almost all of them have different plans, some are free.
+After your first episode is in the bag, it's time to find a home for your podcast.
+There are some very good hosting services for podcasts out there, such as Podigee.

 It’s time to send your podcast into the world!